SAP/code-pal-for-abap/docs/checks/db-access-in-ut.md

 ### What is the Intent of the Check?

-The Check identifies database operations within the test classes.
+The check finds database operations within ABAP Unit test classes.

 ### How does the check work?

-The Check behaves differently depending on the test class classification (`RISK LEVEL`) and automatically exempts the finding if a known test framework is find.
+The check behaves differently depending on the test class classification (`RISK LEVEL`) and automatically exempts the finding if a known test framework is found.

 #### 1. `RISK LEVEL HARMLESS` or not set

-The Check reports:
+The check reports:
 * `SELECT`
 * `INSERT`
 * `UPDATE`